polkadot-js/docs/docs/kusama/constants.md

 ### votingPeriod: `u32`
 - **interface**: `api.consts.society.votingPeriod`
-- **summary**:    The number of blocks on which new candidates should be voted on.
+- **summary**:    The number of [Config::BlockNumberProvider] blocks on which new candidates should be  voted on.
 Together with  `ClaimPeriod`, this sums to the number of blocks between candidate intake periods.

 ___